FumiNARY/C2nrrdv0.1/README.md

 3. Select the input directory containing your source images.
 4. Specify the output directory for converted files.
 5. Input the original image file extension (e.g., `.jpg`, `.czi`).
+#A known issue exists in the current version: multiple nested folders are unintentionally generated after image conversion.
+These folders can be safely deleted without affecting the core conversion functionality.